QuentinRa/blog.quentinra.dev/info/ocaml/interm/fold.md

 [Go back](..)

 Do you remember recursive functions with accumulators?
-Well folds are a way to apply that on a list.
+Well, folds are a way to apply that on a list.

-For instance, let's says you can to know the number of ``1`` in a list.
+For instance, let's says you want to know the number of ``1`` in a list.
 You may use an accumulator that you will increase each time you find a ``1`` right?